yunhwanchoi/SQL-Analysis-E-Commerce-Database/README.md

 This analysis was based and built on the course 'Advanced SQL: MySQL Data Analysis & Business Intelligence' by Maven Analytics.
 The database used in this project was created by John Pauler of Maven Analytics.

-Using `ipython-sql` package to connect MySQL server to Jupyter Notebook and make SQL queries.
+`ipython-sql` package was used to connect MySQL server to Jupyter Notebook and make SQL queries.